On the Identification of Diagnostic Expectations: Econometric Insights from DSGE Models: Introduction

-Another strand of research focuses on the identification of DSGE models. \cite{canova2009back} highlight that observational equivalence, partial, and weak identification are widespread in DSGE models, often arising from an ill-behaved mapping between structural parameters and solution coefficients. \cite{iskrev2010local} later developed a rank condition providing a sufficient condition for local identification, while \cite{komunjer2011dynamic} proposed a Jacobian rank condition offering necessary and sufficient criteria. \cite{qu2012identification} extended this literature by formulating a frequency-domain rank condition for local identification.
-Additionally, \cite{koop2013identification} introduced prior-posterior comparison and posterior learning rate indicators as tools for assessing local identification.
-Research on global identification emerged later. \cite{qu2017global} addressed this issue in the frequency domain by examining the KL divergence between two DSGE models, providing a framework to assess identification beyond local conditions.
-More recently, \cite{kocikecki2023solution} proposed an analytical solution for global identification using Gr\"obner basis methods, offering a systematic approach to solving polynomial restrictions in DSGE models.
+Another strand of research focuses on the identification of DSGE models. \cite{canova2009back} highlight that observational equivalence, partial, and weak identification are widespread in DSGE models, often arising from an ill-behaved mapping between structural parameters and solution coefficients. \cite{iskrev2010local} develops a rank condition providing a sufficient condition for local identification, while \cite{komunjer2011dynamic} propose a Jacobian rank condition offering necessary and sufficient criteria. \cite{qu2012identification} extend this literature by formulating a frequency-domain rank condition for local identification.
+Additionally, \cite{koop2013identification} introduce prior-posterior comparison and posterior learning rate indicators as tools for assessing local identification.
+Research on global identification has emerged more recently. \cite{qu2017global} address this issue in the frequency domain by examining the KL divergence between two DSGE models, providing a framework to assess identification beyond local conditions.
+More recently, \cite{kocikecki2023solution} proposes an analytical solution for global identification using Gr\"obner basis methods, offering a systematic approach to solving polynomial restrictions in DSGE models.

-This paper follows the approach of \cite{qu2017global}.
-Their methodology is well suited for analyzing identification across different model structures, such as RE versus DE, and for comparing DE with other overreaction channels.
-This is crucial for establishing whether DE generates dynamics that cannot be replicated under RE and whether it is empirically distinguishable from alternative amplification mechanisms.
+This paper follows the frequency-domain identification approach of \citet{qu2017global}, which is well suited for comparing the second-order dynamics implied by alternative model structures, such as DSGE models under DE and RE.
+This is crucial for establishing whether models under DE generate dynamics that cannot be replicated under RE.
 The method has further advantages.
-It allows identification analysis at specific frequency ranges, enabling a focus on the business cycle frequencies that is most relevant to DSGE models.
-It also provides a structured framework to quantify identification strength, offering insights into which parameters can be estimated most reliably.
+It allows identification analysis at specific frequency ranges, enabling a focus on the business cycle frequencies that are most relevant to DSGE models.
+It also quantifies identification strength parameter by parameter, indicating which can be estimated reliably from the observable dynamics.